-Enable tracking carts when the customer doesn’t enter details – When a customer enters no personal details after adding items to the cart then that customer is considered as a Visitor.
+Start tracking from Cart Page – When a customer enters no personal details after adding items to the cart then that customer is considered as a Visitor.
 Such customers like to hide their details while making a purchase hence when the abandoned cart gets captured for this user, there are no details of them.

 Therefore if this setting is enabled, the cart gets captured from the cart page as soon as he adds any product to the cart.

 Do not track carts of logged-in users – There is a provision for not tracking abandoned carts for logged-in users.
 You may think you do not want to know how many logged-in customers have abandoned their carts and instead want to know how many guest users and visitors have abandoned so as to focus on them for recovery of sales.
 In this case, you can decide to enable this setting.